ananishimoto/ananishimoto/README.md

 # Hello, it's nice to have you here! ✨

-My name is Ana and I had just graduated from a Full Stack Web Development Bootcamp in Codaisseur.
-These 10 intensive course weeks taught me not only about coding, but how to structure a project and working in teams.
-Now, I'm willing to enter the job market as a Junior Web Developer!
+My name is Ana, a full stack developer!

 Want to know about my previous experiences?
-Check my profile here:
+Check my Linkedin profile here:

 <a href="https://www.linkedin.com/in/ana-paula-monetti-nishimoto/"> <img src="https://pnggrid.com/wp-content/uploads/2021/05/Linkedin-logo-Transparent-Image-1024x1024.png" width="50"/></a>